SystemsApproach/5G/primer.rst

 Multipath Spread—the time between the first and last signals of one transmission arriving at the receiver—is 1-10μs in urban environments and 10-30μs in suburban environments.
-These multipath signals can interfere with each other constructively or destrutively, and this will vary over time.
+These multipath signals can interfere with each other constructively or destructively, and this will vary over time.
 Theoretical bounds for the time duration for which the channel may be assumed to be invariant, known as the *Coherence Time* and denoted